 - Supported housing

-- 4% 12%

-- Other
+- 12% Other

 14 | There may be some inaccuracies in this data as title and first name is used as a proxy for gender.

 The turning point

+.

+Partnership; the key to transforming live

 Before CAP's help

 75% Afraid to open the post

 64% Afraid to answer the phone

 19% Afraid to leave the house

 81% For 81%, debt caused sleepless nights

-38% Considered or attempted suicide
+Considered or attempted suicide as a way out

-16% Had turned to alcohol and 3% to drugs
+Had turned to alcohol and 3% to drugs

 75% Debt affected their health negatively

-54% Had been prescribed medication, counselling or therapy for a debt related illness
+54% Had been prescribed

+medication, counselling or therapy for a debt related illness

 After CAP's help

 This bleak picture is not the end!
 With CAP's debt advice and wider support, lives can be dramatically turned around.
 Nine in ten clients describe CAP's help as 'life transforming' or 'a great help'; this is perhaps seen most powerfully in the thousands for whom the burden of debt has lifted so that they are no longer suicidal, they are able to return to work or even simply feel able to leave the homes in which they once hid.